Making improvements to your rented home

 Private tenants

-Improvements might not be worth it if you won't benefit from them in the longer term.
+Improvements might not be worth it if you will not benefit from them long term.

 How to negotiate